Last updated: December 25, 2023

 The Annual World Sauna Championships were held in Finland from 1999 to 2010, with competitors entering from over 20 countries.

-Unfortunately, the Championships were cancelled in 2010, when one Russian competitor – Vladimir Ladyzhenskiy – died trying to withstand 110 degrees Celsius (230 degrees Fahrenheit) after six minutes.
-The reigning champion, Tim Kaukonen, also had to be dragged from the sauna and suffered severe burns as a consequence.
+The Championships were canceled in 2010, when one Russian competitor, Vladimir Ladyzhenskiy, actually died trying to withstand 110 degrees Celsius (230 degrees Fahrenheit) after six minutes.
+The reigning champion, Timo Kaukonen, also had to be dragged from the sauna and even suffered severe burns as a result of this event.

 In conclusion, saunas can get very hot depending on the type of sauna you are using, and also depending on the length of your session.